Your percentage of operational ownership and costs

 Step-by-Step Example

-Identify working interest percentage
+Identify your working interest percentage

-Investor acquires 25% working interest in a drilling prospect.
-This means 25% of all costs (drilling, completion, operations) and initially 25% of production rights.
+Example: Investor acquires 25% working interest in a development drilling project.
+This means responsibility for 25% of all well costs: drilling ($7.5M of $30M), completion ($2M of $8M), and ongoing operations ($150K/year of $600K/year total LOE).

-Determine royalty burden
+Determine the royalty burden from the lease

 Real-World Use Cases

-Direct Participation Investment Evaluation
+Direct Participation Investment Comparison

 Farmout Agreement Structuring